scikit-learn-contrib/skglm/doc/tutorials/cox_datafit.rst

 The Hessian, as it is, is costly to evaluate because of the right hand-side term.
 In particular, the latter involves a :math:`\mathcal{O}(n^3)` operations.
 We overcome this limitation by using a diagonal upper bound on the Hessian.

-We construct such an upper bound by noticing that the second term is positive semi-definite.
+We construct such an upper bound by noticing that

+#. the function :math:`F` is convex and hence :math:`\nabla^2 F(u)` is positive semi-definite
+#. the second term is positive semi-definite

 Therefore, we have,

 .. math::
     :label: diagonal-upper-bound